eoberortner/JGI-MiSeq/README.md

 # JGI-MiSeq

-An automated pipeline to convert MiSeq reads into an informative HTML representation.
+An automated pipeline for NERSC to convert raw Illumina MiSeq reads into an informative HTML representation.

 ## Step I: Setup Environment
 ```